Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Introduction

 \section{Introduction}

-\eat{Quantum sensing is expected to serve as an early use case for quantum technologies.} Quantum sensors, being strongly sensitive to external disturbances, are able to measure various physical phenomena with extreme sensitivity.
-These quantum sensors interact with the environment and have the environment phenomenon or parameters encoded in their state, which can then be measured.
-Estimation of a single continuous parameter by quantum sensors can be further enhanced by using a group of entangled sensors, improving the standard deviation of measurement by a factor of $1/\sqrt{N}$ for $N$ sensors~\cite{Giovannetti_2011}.
-In general, a network of sensors can facilitate spatially distributed sensing; e.g., a fixed transmitter's signal observed from different locations facilitates localization via triangulation.
+Quantum sensors, being strongly sensitive to external disturbances, can measure various physical phenomena with extreme sensitivity.
+These quantum sensors interact with the environment and have the environment phenomenon or parameters encoded in their state, which can then be measured. \magentaa{Thus, quantum sensors can facilitate several applications, including gravitational wave detection, astronomical observations, atomic clocks, biological probing, target detection, etc.~\cite{photonic_quantum_sensing}.
+A study~\cite{quantum_radar} has shown the advantages of microwave quantum radar in the detection of a target placed in a noisy environment by exploiting quantum correlations between two modes, probe and idler.} Estimation of a single continuous parameter by quantum sensors can be further enhanced by using a group of entangled sensors, improving the standard deviation of measurement by a factor of $1/\sqrt{N}$ for $N$ sensors~\cite{Giovannetti_2011}.
+Generally, a network of sensors can facilitate spatially distributed sensing; e.g., a fixed transmitter's signal observed from different locations facilitates localization via triangulation.
 Thus, as in the case of classical wireless sensor networks, it is natural to deploy a network of quantum sensors to detect/measure a spatial phenomenon, and there has been recent interest in developing protocols for such quantum sensor networks (QSNs)~\cite{PhysRevResearch.qsn, PhysRevA.qsn, mpe_2018, Eldredge_2018}.